CurtinIC/2023-05-29_Git_Carpentries/index.md

 [the lesson site]({{ site.incubator_lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson.
 {% endif %}

--------- Commenting out to here until details are confirmed -------------
-{% endcomment %}

-<h2>Schedule and Setup details to be confirmed shortly</h2>